Clarky117/Horiseon-Social-Solution-Services/README.md

 2. Refactored clients source code to meet criteria without changing how the website looks or behave externally
 3. Uploaded changed to the new repository using git commands such as 'git add', 'git commit', and 'git push'
 4. Making sure the website has gone live by selecting that repository as the 'main' branch source and navigating to the correct url.

+<br><br>

+Would like to insert pic /02-Challenge/Assets/01-html-css-git-homework-demo.png but unsure on how to get it to work.